underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 > Mode `0640` is only acceptable when the group is a dedicated secrets group with a known membership list. `assertKeyFile()` rejects **any** group- or world-readable bit by default (it requires `0600`/`0400`), so option 2 needs the key placed where root reads it at `0600` and the operator using their own copy.
 Prefer option 1.

-`UnderpostSecret.API.sops.assertKeyFile()` fails closed on both counts — a missing key error names every candidate path it checked, including `/home/$SUDO_USER/.config/sops/age/keys.txt` when a key is found there, so the identity mismatch is diagnosable from the message alone rather than presenting as "decryption failed".
+`UnderpostSecret.API.assertKeyFile()` fails closed on both counts — a missing key error names every candidate path it checked, including `/home/$SUDO_USER/.config/sops/age/keys.txt` when a key is found there, so the identity mismatch is diagnosable from the message alone rather than presenting as "decryption failed".

 **Back up the private key offline before encrypting anything.** A lost Age private key with no offline copy means every encrypted manifest in Git is permanently unrecoverable.